 - 2 pinches natural kesari color or saffron strands

-- 5 to 6 tbsp Ghee or clarified butter (I used 5 tbsps)
+- 5 to 6 tablespoons Ghee or clarified butter (I used 5 tbsps)

 - 12 Cashews (use as needed)